 First impressions matter.
 Companies should focus on making the first mobile interaction, whether it’s a website visit or a brand app, as seamless and enjoyable as possible for the customer.
 Here are a few ideas to get the customer closer to your business:

-Keep the first screen uncluttered by removing unnecessary information
+- Keep the first screen uncluttered by removing unnecessary information.

-Include fewer buttons and only 1 to 2 call-to-actions
+- Include fewer buttons and only 1 to 2 call-to-actions.

-Insert a complete navigation menu on the landing page
+- Insert a complete navigation menu on the landing page.

-Incorporate visual designs that evoke positive emotions
+- Incorporate visual designs evoking positive emotions.

-Emphasize on the “Search” Functionality
+Emphasize the “Search” Functionality

-Automatically pre-populate data with good defaults and suggested data to make the search process convenient and quick
+- Automatically pre-populate data with good defaults and suggested data to make the search process convenient and quick.

-Account for misspellings to ensure that users can easily find what they are seeking
+- Account for misspellings to ensure that users can easily find what they are seeking.

 Leverage Geolocation Data